epfl-ada/ada-2023-project-welovepandas/README.md

 We will examine the correlation between various features, such as ABV and ratings.
 This might give us relevant information about the dependancy between those parameters and validate our predictions.

 - **Data Visualization**</br>
-We will create charts and graphs to help users and breweries visualize beer prefrences, and trends among parameters.
+We will create charts and graphs to help users and breweries visualize beer prefrences, and trends among parameters.</br>
 Make a geomap plot: Interconnect NA states with EU contries based on their the most desired beer style.

 ## Proposed timeline